-- Fat deposits around the belly – some of the health problems associated with increased stomach fat are heart attacks, strokes, high levels of LDL (bad cholesterol) and low levels of HDH (good cholesterol) which leads to other problems.
+- Fat deposits around the belly.
+Some of the health problems associated with increased stomach fat are heart attacks and strokes.

-Try to include some of these activities regularly to help you de-stress and unwind.
+Try to include some stress free activities regularly to help you de-stress and unwind.
 Be sure to choose which ever makes you feel most centred and relaxed.

 Stress free zone